-The autolight system allows the headlights to be set so they turn on and off automatically.
+The autolight system allows the headlights to turn on and off automatically.
 The autolight system can:

-- Turn on the headlights, front parking, tail, license plate and instrument panel lights automatically when it is dark. - Turn off all the lights when it is light. - Keep all the lights on for a period of time after you place the ignition in the OFF position and all doors are closed.
+- Turn on the headlights, front parking, tail, license plate and instrument panel lights automatically when it is dark. - Turn off all the lights when it is light. - Keep all the lights on for a period of time after you place the ignition switch in the OFF position and all doors are closed.